 In June 2020, we hosted our first diversity and inclusion forum to listen to and learn from our employees across the world.
-As a result, we are now setting up four Diversity and Inclusion Action Groups to better understand and address the issues, and to agree our future diversity and inclusion initiatives:
+As a result, we have set up four Diversity and Inclusion Action Groups to better understand and address the issues, and to agree our future diversity and inclusion initiatives:

-- a Global Employee Diversity and Inclusion Group
+- Global Employee Diversity and Inclusion Action Group

-- a Global External Diversity and Inclusion Forum (made up of representatives from our employees, students, course providers and alumni)
+- Global External Diversity and Inclusion Action Group (made up of representatives from our employees, students, course providers and alumni)